ryantam626/dotfiles/README.md

 - google-chrome is not installed, yet I use it as default browser in xmonad;
 - Some paths are hardcoded using my preferred user name in linux: ryan
+- You need to manually re-install neovim from source probably;
+- Font seems slightly messed up, missing from characters for nvim;

 # License